LaxMeister/Rent-a-Knegbil-backend/README.md

 School assignment in the Frontend/backend course
 # Rent-a-Knegbil-backend
-The backend for my carental service.
+The backend(REST Application) for my carental service.
-A REST application.